 In advance of the training, participants must download the CDS Adminstrator Manual and print or have available on an alternate screen (e.g. second screen, phone, tablet) to refer to as needed throughout the training and use after successful completion.

-Note: This training currently is ONLY open to employees of DDD and DDD/Medicaid Approved Providers.
+Note: This training currently is ONLY open to employees of New Jersey DDD and DDD/Medicaid Approved Providers.

 Certificates: Certificates of Attendance with training title and duration will be provided.